courecta/tensor-concord-card-game/README.md

 ## Tensor

 **Tensor** is the energy on the field.
 It is on default, zero.
 However, as it increases, by turn, and by playing **Tensor Shards**, it eventually peaks before restarting.
+Its peak is initially at 3, before it peaks.
+After its peak, it resets to zero then its maximum is 4.
+This goes until its maximum is 7.

-Once it peaks, it forces both players to initiate a game.
+Once it peaks, it forces both players to initiate a minigame.
 These are very simple games, that forces a player to take damage.

 ---